kasra73/market-sample/README.md

 - search among products with categories filter capability and pagination
 - Have appropriate seeds and migration to initiate database

-An angular spa app is also included with login & search capabilities. (pagination and filter by category features are not included in ui)
+An angular spa app is also included with login & search capabilities. (filter by category features are not included in ui)

 Find swagger file on `public/docs/swagger.yml`